-This dish is a gastronomic exchange of techniques and flavors between the East and the West.
-Hunkar begendi is a well-known Turkish dish made with meat, served on top of a layer of an eggplant puree.
+Hünkar Beğendi is a gastronomic exchange of techniques and flavors between the East and the West.
+A well-known Turkish dish made with meat served on top of a layer of an eggplant puree.

 I was fascinated by this recipe while watching "A touch of spice", which is a movie about the Greeks of Constantinople (Istanbul).
-Hunkar begendi became popular in Greece by them, when they were deported in 1964.
-In Greece, it is mostly made with beef and it is an absolute summer pleasure on your plate.
+Hünkar Beğendi became popular in Greece by them, when they were deported in 1964.
+In Greece, we mostly make it with beef and it is an absolute summer pleasure on your plate.

-Meat: Use the lower cut of the beef chunk.
-The dish is also made with lamb leg.
+Meat: Use the lower cut of the beef chunk or make the dish with lamb leg.
 Dice the meat into 3 cm (1.18 inches) pieces.